dvpatel/nginx_okta/README.md

    form_post
 ```

-If the authenticated sessions is expired or unavailable, it will prompt for Okta authentication.
-On successful authentation, the system will generate base64 encoded Access Token.
-Use this value as part of the Authorization Bearer token for the sample watchlist request.
+If the authenticated sessions is expired or unavailable, the tool will prompt user for Okta authentication.
+On successful authentation, the system will generate base64 encoded access token that will be used as part of the Authorization Bearer token for the sample watchlist request.

 ##  References
 -  Auth-API: (https://github.com/dvpatel/nginx_okta/auth-api)